 3. Follow your veterinarian’s instructions

-Your veterinarian is the best person to help you to decide on the best course of action for you and your dog.
+Your veterinarian is the best person to help you to decide on the best course of action if you caught your dog eating cat litter.
 If you have a large dog, it was just a few grains, and your dog seems well, they might recommend that you watch-and-wait to see whether your dog develops any problems.
 If your dog is smaller, a larger quantity was consumed, or you use clumping litter, they might recommend quick action.
 One possibility is that they recommend that you bring them in to make them vomit.
 In some cases, they might even recommend that you make them vomit at home.
 They may also recommend giving medications to help the litter pass through the gut.

 4. Don’t try to treat your pet alone